 In 2021 and 2022, the FORCE array of acoustic receivers consisted of 12 stations set approximately 150 metres apart, and extended from the FORCE site out towards the middle of Minas Passage.
 However, this resulted in incomplete coverage of Minas Passage for detecting tagged fish.
 For 2023, FORCE and OTN collaborated to establish more complete coverage of the area by merging their respective lines of acoustic receivers into a 24-station array that spans the vast majority of Minas Passage (Figure 5), thereby increasing the probability of detecting tagged fish as they navigate through the area.
-This array was established in May 2023 and remain in place until the fall.
+This array was established in May 2023 and while the original intent was to recover the array in the fall, discussions between FORCE, Acadia and OTN are underway to extend this until winter 2024 to increase the temporal scale of monitoring.